hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 ### The chip shortage is really making it obvious that in house making of PCB's as a necessary skill.

 ### <a href="https://www.voltera.io/">Voltera.io </a> is a possible educational solution, similar to a 3D printer, but for PCB's.
-Takes a set size small board, drills wholes, prints traces, manual connect Vias, print solder paste, manual place SMD's (surface mount components), auto heat, long cool down.
-Uses very low temperature silver solder for Through-hole-technology (THT) components.
+Takes a set size small board, drills holes, manual install copper vias, prints traces, print solder paste, manual place SMD's (surface mount components), auto heat, long cool down.
+Uses very low temperature silver solder for through-hole-technology (THT) components.

 ### I have asked my school to purchase a V-One, but the $6000 USD price tag might be to steep.
 Perhaps someone has a suggestion for how to get a grant to get one of these?